Petah69/Franky/Docs/WhatsFranky.md

 * Delete Chrome and Edge settings for the user
 * Restart, reboot and logout the user
 * See what displays that are connected to the computer
-* Compare the computers group mempership against an other computer
+* Compare the computers group membership against an other computer
 * See and administrate what groups the computer are member of
 * Delete user profiles
-* See and administrate services, process, network adapters, schedual tasks, autostart
+* See and administrate services, process, network adapters, schedule tasks, autostart
 * Delete the computer from the active directory
 * See installed softwares and drivers
 * Cleaning functions that delete temp files etc.